Webbgaraget/threewp_broadcast/readme.txt

 This will broadcast all normal product settings: SKU, price, etc.

-If you want to broadcast the product variations, then you'll be wanting the WooCommerce plugin from the premium pack.
+If your products have variations, you'll be wanting the WooCommerce plugin from the premium pack.

 = WPML Sitepress =